okansungur/kubernetes/README.md

 ###### Kubernetes deployment strategies
 - Recreate
-- Rolling update
+- Rolling update (with zero downtime)
-- Blue/Green
+- Blue/Green (two versions of the deployment running Green is the new one)
-- Canary
+- Canary (90% Blue & 10% Green)
+-